ansible-collections/ansible.utils/README.md

 ## Contributing to this collection

+This collection is intended for plugins that are not platform or discipline specific.
+Simple plugin examples should be generic in nature, more complex examples can include real world platform module to demonstrate the utility of the plugin in a playbook.

 We welcome community contributions to this collection.
 If you find problems, please open an issue or create a PR against the [ansible.utils collection repository](https://github.com/ansible-collections/ansible.utils).
 See [Contributing to Ansible-maintained collections](https://docs.ansible.com/ansible/devel/community/contributing_maintained_collections.html#contributing-maintained-collections) for complete details.

 See the [Ansible Community Guide](https://docs.ansible.com/ansible/latest/community/index.html) for details on contributing to Ansible.

+### Developer notes

+- 100% code coverage is the goal, although it's not always possible.
+Please include unit and integration tests with all PRs.
+PRs should not cause a decrease in code coverage.
+- filter plugins should be 1 per file, with an included DOCUMENTATION string/or reference a lookup plugin with the same name.
+- action, filter and lookup plugins should use argspec validation, see AnsibleArgSpecValidator
+- This collection should not depend on other collections for imported code
+- Use of the latest version of black is required for formatting (black -l79)
+- The README contains a table of plugins, the collection_prep utilities make this easy to maintain

 ### Code of Conduct
 This collection follows the Ansible project's